 Effective Listening Etiquette Techniques & Best Practices

 Effective listening etiquette techniques by medical office administrative assistants will allow them to understand whether a call is an emergency.
-They should permit patients or physicians to complete their thoughts rather than anticipating what they are going to say.
-They should also repeat back the caller’s request or thoughts so the caller knows that the medical office administrative assistant listened.
+They should actively listen to patients or physicians, permitting them to complete their thoughts rather than anticipating what they are going to say.
+They should also repeat back the caller’s request or thoughts to confirm understanding, so the caller knows that the medical office administrative assistant listened.

 Answering the Telephone Professionally